UBC-LFS/lfs-course-eval-server/src/scripts/README.md

 `use courseval`

+Then run runCreate.js

+`babel-node runCreate.js`

-Then run createAggregatedData.js
+Then run writeToMongo.js

-`babel-node createaAggregatedData.js`
+`babel-node writeToMongo.js`

 Then show